backyardbiomech/DeepLabCut/_sources/docs/maDLC_UserGuide.md

 **GUI:** simply open your conda env, and windows/linux type `python -m deeplabcut`.
 MacOS users: `pythonw -m deeplabcut.` Then follow the tabs!
 It might be useful to read the following, however, so you understand what each command does.

 **TERMINAL:** To begin, (windows) navigate to anaconda prompt and right-click to "open as admin ", or (unix/MacOS) simply launch "terminal" on your computer.
-We assume you have DeepLabCut installed (if not, go [here](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md)).
+We assume you have DeepLabCut installed (if not, [see installation instructions](how-to-install)).
 Next, launch your conda env (i.e., for example `conda activate DLC-CPU`).

 Start iPython, or if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython`` or ``python``, but otherwise it's the same.
 If you use Windows, please always open the terminal with administrator privileges.
 Please read more [here](https://github.com/DeepLabCut/Docker4DeepLabCut2.0), and in our Nature Protocols paper [here](https://www.nature.com/articles/s41596-019-0176-0).
-And, see our [troubleshooting wiki](https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips).
+And, see our [troubleshooting wiki](https://github.com/DeepLabCut/DeepLabCut/wiki/Troubleshooting-Tips).

 Open an ``ipython`` session and import the package by typing in the terminal:
 ```python